KarlK90/yaemk-split-kb/docs/index.md

 * SMT Oty: As much as you like
 * Tooling holes: Added by Customer
 * Add BOM file: the file is [PCB/assembly/YAEMK_bom.csv](https://github.com/KarlK90/yaemk-split-kb/blob/main/PCB/assembly/YAEMK_bom.csv)
+  * If the default EEPROM and Opamp are out of stock, you can try the alternate BOM file: the file is [PCB/assembly/YAEMK_bom_alternate_eeprom_and_opamp.csv](https://github.com/KarlK90/yaemk-split-kb/blob/main/PCB/assembly/YAEMK_bom_alternate_eeprom_and_opamp.csv)
 * Add CPL file: the file is [PCB/assembly/YAEMK-top-pos_corrected.csv](https://github.com/KarlK90/yaemk-split-kb/blob/main/PCB/assembly/YAEMK-top-pos_corrected.csv)
 * If you want the GD32VF103 MCU, deselect `U5 STM32F303CCTx` on the Select Parts page.
 You have to source and solder the GD32VF103 yourself.